A coffee house favorite, these Maple Scones are slightly sweet, moist, tender and delicious then topped with a maple icing made with pure maple syrup.

 - Brown sugar

 I prefer using quick oats rather than whole because the finer texture of quick oats blends better with the flour.
-Using old fashioned oats required doubling the amount to get the right consistency which resulted in a tougher texture.
+You can use old fashioned oats, but the amount will need to be increased to get the right consistency.

-Combine the dry ingredients with a fork or your hand.
+Combine the dry ingredients with a fork.
 Toss in the cubed butter.

-Add the wet ingredients and toss with a fork or spatula until combined.
+Add the wet ingredients and toss until combined.
 You'll end up with a sticky, shaggy dough.

 Cut a piece of parchment to cover the size of your baking sheet.
 To keep it from moving, add a few drops of water on top of the counter and then place parchment on top.
 This sticks it to the counter.